fastoch/Drizzle-ORM/README.md

 ));
 ```
 - We need to specify the location of our schema.ts file.
-- The `out` option specifies where our migration files are going to be put.
+- The `out` option specifies the folder where our migration files are going to be put.
   - whenever I do a DB migration, the migration files will be generated inside the provided location
-- the `driver` option specifies which DB we are using (postgreSQL in our example)
+- the `driver` option specifies which DB driver we are using (postgres.js in our example)
 - the `dbCredentials` is for allowing the connection to our database
 - enabling the `verbose` option is to know exactly what changes will be made when we run a migration
 - enabling the `strict` option is to be prompted for confirming the changes we're about to make to our DB

-# schema.ts
+## schema.ts

 ```ts
 import { pgTable, uuid, serial, varchar } from "drizzle-orm/pg-core";